re-ops/re-conf/README.md

 ## Look and feel

-  * Re-conf use simple function to describe threading of resources
+  * Re-conf use simple functions to describe threading of resources
-  * Within each function the execution is serial, each resource is executed asynchronously and its result passed to the next step.
+  * Within each function the execution is serial, each resource is executed asynchronously and once its done the next step begins.
-  * Functions are executed concurrently multiple resource run at the same time (but still serial within each function).
+  * Functions are executed concurrently so multiple resource run at the same time (but still serial within each function).
-  * There is no hidden execution or dependency graph.
+  * There is no hidden execution or dependency graph or any other hidden mechanism.

 ```clojure
 (defn packer